kysonic/gulp-auto-transaltor/README.md

 - yandexApiKey (no default) - key for yandex translate api.
 Get it [by link ](https://tech.yandex.com/keys/get/?service=trnsl)

+###Languages

+Currently we are have a strong support for next languages:

+en - English, ru - Russian, es - Spanish, de - German, fr - French, it - Italian, pl - Polish.

+About another languages - i suppose it would work, but we have no test yet.
+If you can help us with something language missed in this list, we would be glad to take it.

 ### Conclusion

 So how i think that this plugin will be unpopular i won't post here "Contributing guide"...
 If you by some reasons will visit this page and you will not understand "how it works" you always can ask your question here: